 Budget 2019: Allocations made in interim budget may be retained

-New Delhi, June 05: The Finance ministry has indicated that it will retain the interm budget allocations made to ministries and departments, in the final budget for the current financial year, to presented in the Lok Sabha on July 5.
+New Delhi, June 05: The Finance ministry has indicated that it will retain the interm budget allocations made to ministries and departments, in the final budget for the current financial year, to present in the Lok Sabha on July 5.

 In run-up the Lok Sabha elections, the finance ministry came up with an interim budget in February, authorising government expenditure for a limited period.